6.7 Summerfruit (cherries, apricots, peaches, nectarines, plums)

 20% |

 Peaches, nectarines, and plums.
 In comparison to cherries and to a lesser extent apricots; peaches, nectarines and plums are minor export crops with the domestic market representing over 90% of fruit sales.
-From 2016 to 2018 peach exports were stable at around $600,000, dropping to $325,617 from 2018 to 2020 and there has been a further decline of 14% to $279,624 in 2022.
-The value of exports of nectarines and plums has also declined over this period, by 71% and 65% respectively.
-Peaches, nectarines and plums each have one or two major markets: Singapore for peaches, New Caledonia and Pacific Island countries for nectarines; and the USA for plums.
+Peach exports were stable at around $0.6 million from 2016 to 2018, dropping to $0.33 million in 2020, with further decline to $0.28 million in 2022.
+However, there has been a two-fold increase in 2024 attributed to exports to the USA and other smaller markets.
+The value of exports of nectarines increased 90%, while exports of plums decreased 12% over this period.
+Peaches, nectarines and plums each have one or two major markets: USA and Singapore for peaches, Pacific Island countries for nectarines; and the USA for plums.

 Market |